 review material provided in preparation for board meetings,

-review the association’s financial reports,
+review the association’s financial reports, and

-make reasonable inquiry before making decisions, and
+make reasonable inquiry before making decisions.

-B. PROFESSIONAL CONDUCT
+B. PROFESSIONAL CONDUCT.

 In general, directors and committee members must conduct all dealings with vendors and employees with honesty and fairness, and safeguard information that belongs to the association.

-1. Private Gain.
+1. Self-Dealing.
 Self-dealing occurs when directors or committee members make decisions that materially benefit themselves or their relatives at the expense of the association.
 “Relatives” include a person’s spouse, parents, siblings, children, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law and anyone who shares the person’s residence.
 Benefits include money, privileges, special benefits, gifts or other item of value.
 Accordingly, no director or committee member may:

 - solicit or receive any compensation from the association for serving on the board or any committee,

 make promises to vendors unless with prior approval from the board,